Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 ARE LANELIGHTS SNOWPLOWABLE?

-With an ultra-low profile of less than 1/8 inch, LaneLight markers are fully tested to be snowplowable.
-In areas of heavy snowfall it is suggested that markers are installed 1.5mm below the road surface to further prevent any possible damage.
+In areas of heavy snowfall it is suggested that markers are installed flush with the road surface to further prevent any possible damage.
 Installation tools, which are a part of each system package, are available with this option at no additional cost.

 HOW LONG DO LANELIGHTS LAST?